open-cluster-management-io/open-cluster-management-io.github.io/content/zh/developer-guides/addon.md

 1. **Lease**

    The add-on agent maintains a `Lease` in its installation namespace with its status, the [registration agent](https://open-cluster-management.io/concepts/architecture/#registration) will check this `Lease` to maintain the `AVAILABLE` status of the `ManagedClusterAddOn`.

    The addon-framework provides a [leaseUpdater]([https://github.com/open-cluster-management-io/addon-framework/blob/main/pkg/lease/lease_controller.go#L24) interface which can make it easier.

     ```go
     leaseUpdater := lease.NewLeaseUpdater(spokeKubeClient, addonName, installNamespace)
     go leaseUpdater.Start(context.Background())
     ```

    `Lease` is the default prober type for add-on, there is nothing to configure for the add-on manager.

 2. **Work**

-    `Work` health prober indicates the healthiness of the add-on is equal to the overall dispatching status of the corresponding the ManifestWork resources.
+   `Work` health prober indicates the healthiness of the add-on is equal to the overall dispatching status of the corresponding ManifestWork resources.
 It's applicable to those add-ons that don't have a container agent in the managed clusters or don't expect to add `Lease` for the agent container.
    The add-on manager will check if the work is `Available` on the managed clusters.
    In addition, the user can define a `HealthCheck` prober function to check more detailed status based on status feedback from the `ManifestWork`.

    It is required to define a `HealthProber` instance first.
 Here is an example to check if the `availableReplicas` of add-on agent deployment is more than 1.
 If yes, it will set the `AVAILABLE` status of `ManagedClusterAddOn` to `true`.
    Otherwise, the `AVAILABLE` status of `ManagedClusterAddOn` will be false.

     ```go
     healthProber := utils.NewDeploymentProber(types.NamespacedName{Name: "workprober-addon-agent", Namespace: "open-cluster-management-agent-addon"})
     ```

    And then you can configure the `HealthProber` to the agentAddon.

     ```go
     agentAddon, err := addonfactory.NewAgentAddonFactory(addonName, FS, "manifests").